aleshaleksey/fansys23/09-races.md

 - Immunity to an S class damage type and advantage vs one associated condition.
   - A template may grant only 1 damage resistance or immunity per template level.
+- A cosmic speed (1 realm).
+  - A template must be at least level 5 to have a cosmic speed.

 #### Vulnerabilities and Restrictions